Qualifying for Google Partner status

 |Certification||Get 1 affiliated individual certified in AdWords to show that you and your colleagues have advanced AdWords knowledge.||Get 2 affiliated individuals certified in AdWords to show that you and your colleagues have advanced AdWords knowledge.|

-You can add your agency to Partners by creating and completing a company profile.
-Company profiles include basic information such as your agency's name, website, contact information, description, and services offered.
+You can add your company to Partners by creating and completing a company profile.
+Company profiles include basic information such as your company's name, website, contact information, description, and services offered.
 Completing a company profile is the first step to achieving Partner status and being eligible to appear on Google Partner Search.
-Keep in mind that when you sign up for Partners, you'll need to create both an individual profile for yourself and a company profile for your agency.
+Keep in mind that when you sign up for Partners, you'll need to create both an individual profile for yourself and a company profile for your company.

-To set up a company profile, your agency must have a website and an AdWords manager account.
+To set up a company profile, your company must have a website and an AdWords manager account.
 Learn more about setting up a company profile.

 To fulfill the certification requirement for the Partner badge, your company needs at least one of its affiliated members to be AdWords certified.
 For the Premier Partner badge, your company needs at least two affiliated members to be AdWords certified.